High-Density Memory Store

-Config config = new Config(); NativeMemoryConfig memoryConfig = new NativeMemoryConfig() .setEnabled(true) .setSize(new MemorySize(100, MemoryUnit.GIGABYTES)) .setAllocatorType(POOLED); PersistentMemoryConfig pmemConfig = memoryConfig.getPersistentMemoryConfig() .setEnabled(true) .setMode(MOUNTED) .addDirectoryConfig(new PersistentMemoryDirectoryConfig("/mnt/pmem0", 0)) .addDirectoryConfig(new PersistentMemoryDirectoryConfig("/mnt/pmem1", 1)); config.setNativeMemoryConfig(memoryConfig);
+Config config = new Config(); NativeMemoryConfig memoryConfig = new NativeMemoryConfig() .setEnabled(true) .setCapacity(new Capacity(100, MemoryUnit.GIGABYTES)) .setAllocatorType(POOLED); PersistentMemoryConfig pmemConfig = memoryConfig.getPersistentMemoryConfig() .setEnabled(true) .setMode(MOUNTED) .addDirectoryConfig(new PersistentMemoryDirectoryConfig("/mnt/pmem0", 0)) .addDirectoryConfig(new PersistentMemoryDirectoryConfig("/mnt/pmem1", 1)); config.setNativeMemoryConfig(memoryConfig);

-enabled: Specifies whether the persistent memory usage is enabled or not.
-Its default value is
+enabled: Specifies whether use of memory on the persistent memory device is enabled or not.
+The default value is

-mode: Defines the persistent memory operational mode.
+mode: Defines the operational mode of the persistent memory device.
 Two modes are supported:

-SYSTEM_MEMORY: If you choose this mode, the persistent memory is onlined as system memory (aka KMEM DAX).
+SYSTEM_MEMORY: If you choose this mode, Hazelcast uses the already onlined persistent memory portion of the system memory (aka KMEM DAX).

-directories: A list of the mounted directories for the persistent memory device which are available for the storage of all data structures backed by High-Density Memory Store.
+directories: A list of the mounted directories for the persistent memory device which are available for the storage of all data structures backed by the High-Density Memory Store.
 When you specify the mounted directories, the following rules apply:

-the persistent memory usage is enabled automatically and you do not need to explicitly set the
+Use of memory on the persistent memory device is enabled automatically, you do not need to explicitly set the

-If you do not provide a persistent memory directory is configured, standard RAM is used.
+If you don’t specify a directory for the persistent memory device, standard RAM is used instead.

-Since on multi-socket machines there could be multiple persistent memory mount points, the memory allocations need to follow an allocation strategy.
+Since on multi-socket machines there could be multiple mount points for persistent memory devices, the memory allocations need to follow an allocation strategy.
 Starting with 4.1, Hazelcast supports two allocation strategies: